Terms for Palestinian citizens of Israel

-The choice of terms for Palestinian citizens of Israel (a.k.a.
-Arab citizens of Israel et al.) is a highly politicized issue, and there is a broad range of labels that members of this community use to self-identity.
+The choice of terms for Palestinian citizens of Israel is a highly politicized issue, and there is a broad range of labels that members of this community use to self-identity.
 Generally speaking, supporters of Israel tend to use Israeli Arab or Arab Israeli to refer to this population without mentioning Palestine, while critics of Israel (or supporters of Palestinians) tend to use Palestinian or Palestinian Arab without referencing Israel.
 According to The New York Times, most preferred to identify themselves as Palestinian citizens of Israel rather than as Israeli Arabs, as of 2012.
 The New York Times uses both 'Palestinian Israelis' and 'Israeli Arabs' to refer to the same population.

 The relationship of Arab citizens to the State of Israel is often fraught with tension and can be regarded in the context of relations between minority populations and state authorities elsewhere in the world.
 Arab citizens consider themselves to be an indigenous people.
 The tension between their Palestinian Arab national identity and their identity as citizens of Israel was famously described by an Arab public figure as: "My state is at war with my nation".